The Drop CTRL is an awesome mechanical keyboard with a floating keycap design and a sleek aluminum frame.

-The Massdrop CTRL mechanical keyboard that took the mechanical keyboard community by storm in late 2018.
+The Drop CTRL took the mechanical keyboard community by storm in late 2018.
+We absolutely love this keyboard and consider it one of the best hot-swappable keyboards currently out there.

-It has a solid aluminum frame with a built-in switch plate.
+The tenkeyless sized board has an solid aluminum frame with a built-in switch plate.
 One of its best features is that it is hot-swappable.

 Being hot-swappable means that using the switch puller that comes with the keyboard, you can pull out each individual switch and put new ones in.
 Easy peezy just like that.